Roll cage

 A roll cage is a specially engineered and constructed frame built in (or sometimes around, in which case it is known as an exo cage) the passenger compartment of a vehicle to protect its occupants from being injured or killed in an accident, particularly in the event of a rollover.

 Designs

-There are many different roll cage designs depending on the application, hence different racing organizations have differing specifications and regulations, although most of these organizations harmonize their regulations with those of the FIA.
+There are many different roll cage designs depending on the application.
+Hence, various racing organizations have differing specifications and regulations, although most of these organizations harmonize their rules with those of the FIA.

 Roll cages help to stiffen the chassis, which is desirable in racing applications.
-Racing cages are typically either bolt-in or welded-in, with the former being easier and cheaper to fit while the latter is stronger.
+Racing cages are typically either bolt-in or welded-in, with the former being more straightforward and cheaper to fit while the latter is stronger and more substantial.